 As part of the New Paths in Victorian Popular Fiction and Culture series, Fashion and Material Culture aims to examine dress, style and performance as a significant pleasure of fiction.
 As an aesthetic medium, fashion expresses a person’s life course, their ideas, desires and beliefs, and fiction itself is a site where these issues can be resolved.
 Not only were characters made recognisable through their dress, but readers of serial fiction encountered them in between adverts, cartoons, print and patterns.
 Thus, how dress is depicted in fiction responds to its material paratext.
 Furthermore, Victorian dress and literature equally licensed or discouraged particular forms of clothing, fantasies and moralities about men and women, as well as distinctions between generations.
 As a result, this volume’s multidisciplinary approach acknowledges and engages with theoretical perspectives on dress history, periodical publications, archives and dress collections to illuminates these facets of Victorian life.

-Split into five distinct sections, this volume engages with fashion and material culture not only from an interdisciplinary methodology, but also through fashion’s multiple performances as depicted in text, image and design.
+Split into four distinct sections, this volume engages with fashion and material culture not only from an interdisciplinary methodology, but also through fashion’s multiple performances as depicted in text, image and design.
 Part 1, ‘Fashion and Hierarchies of Knowledge’ examines how periodicals, journalism and couture established ‘fashion’ as a discipline.
 Part 2’s ‘Artistic Engagement with Fashion’s Material Culture’ focuses on how fabric, printed patterns and illustrations critique social constructions of beauty and femininity.
 In Part 3, ‘Conduct and Clothing’, novelistic depictions of fashion with regards to scientific, racial and gender identities are cross-related to reader consumption and behaviour.
-Part 4’s ‘Dressing Across a Personal Life Course’, postulates that fashion’s engagement with sartorial, sensational and dramatic literature critiques the perceived value of women’s experiences.
-The final section, ‘Consumption and Fashionable Performance’ considers periodicals, authors and genres as performative in their own right.
+Part 4’s ‘Consumption and Fashionable Performance’ considers periodicals, authors and genres as performative in their own right.
 Overall, this edited collection examines the ways in which Victorian writers, illustrators, periodicals, designers and clothing manufacturers have critiqued the social ideologies inherent in dress, fashion and imaginative engagement with clothes.